 We have received many appreciative comments about our Welcoming Ministry, and now we need more volunteers for this.
 Please email or speak to Grace, Caterina or Fr.
 Keith if you would be able to help us with this valuable work, even if you can’t do it every week: let us know which Mass you normally attend and we will arrange some simple training.

-As many of you will be aware, next year has been designated by Pope Francis as a Year of Jubilee: these years are celebrated every 25 years and are an important opportunity for the whole Church and each of us individually to experience the renewal the Holy Spirit brings.
+As many of you will be aware, this year has been designated by Pope Francis as a Year of Jubilee: these years are celebrated every 25 years and are an important opportunity for the whole Church and each of us individually to experience the renewal the Holy Spirit brings.
 Pope Francis has chosen the theme Pilgrims of Hope, and has directed our attention to several areas where hope is needed today: the situation after COVID; working for peace; the environment; welcoming the poor and refugees; Christian Unity – all of them grounded on a spiritual renewal.
 You can find information about the Jubilee Year at: https://rcdow.org.uk/jubilee-2025/ https://www.cbcew.org.uk/jubilee-2025/ https://www.iubilaeum2025.va/en/giubileo-2025.html

 Our Breakfast Club for those in need is held every Tuesday morning from 6:15 to 8:00 in the Newman Room and has been growing in numbers each week (currently serving 20+ guests).
 We now need more volunteers to help the Companions of Malta who run the Club.
 Please contact Wojtek Szymczak (wojtek.szymczak@gmail.com) or simply come on Tuesday 6.30am to the Newman Room.